-Eyelash extensions are made from synthetic materials such as polyester, and are applied to one’s eyelashes to enhance their length, fullness, thickness, and curliness.
+Eyelash extensions NJ is made from synthetic materials such as polyester, and are applied to one’s eyelashes to enhance their length, fullness, thickness, and curliness.
 Because they are applied to the actual eyelash, the extensions grow and shed with one’s eyelash cycle which can differ from person to person.
 However, if cared for properly they can successfully last between 4 and 5 weeks.

 Often people who like a more dramatic look will schedule appointments to get a refill every 2 weeks, and patients who like a more natural look will schedule an appointment every 3 weeks.
 You can still get a refill at week 4, but after week 5 a new set of eyelash extensions would be necessary.